-Aviation accidents cost the airline industry invaluable human lives, millions of dollars and the loss of consumer confidence.
+Aviation accidents cost the airline industry invaluable human lives, millions of dollars, and the loss of consumer confidence.
 Applied aviation safety gives experts a process to go beyond uncovering the causes of accidents and rather focus on how to predict and prevent them.
-Graduates with a master's in aviation safety at Florida Tech focus on this - delving into safety policy, risk management, promotion of employee safety and other related topics.
+Graduates with a Master of Science in Administration in aviation safety at Florida Tech do just that—delving into safety policy, risk management, the promotion of employee safety, and other related topics.

 In fact, Florida Tech’s master’s in aviation safety degree is one of the leading university-based aviation programs in the country, training students in this important field and preparing future leaders with the expertise they need.
 Florida Tech is also among several elite universities selected to be part of the FAA Center of Excellence Partnership to Enhance General Aviation Safety, Accessibility and Sustainability to gain research funding to improve aviation safety.

 Florida Tech’s master’s in aviation safety curriculum ensures students experience their degree with hands-on learning outside the classroom.
-Located within the High Tech Corridor on Florida’s Space Coast, students are minutes away from work experience and research opportunities at an international airport, able to study with airline staff and several kinds of training aircraft to gather insight on the safety challenges facing the industry.
+Located in the high-tech corridor of Florida’s Space Coast, students are minutes away from work experience and research opportunities at an international airport, able to study with airline staff and several kinds of training aircraft to gather insight on the safety challenges facing the industry.

 Studying for a master’s degree in applied aviation safety at Florida Tech provides students with more than 45 years of experience as one of the leading university-based aviation safety programs in the nation.
-Florida Tech offers all the benefits of a larger school (such as a world-class faculty and high-quality course curriculum) in a close-knit academic community offering small class sizes and one-on-one time with professors.
+Plus, Florida Tech also offers all the benefits that a larger school offers such as a world-class faculty, advanced research, an active campus life, and quality course offerings—but in a close-knit academic community with small class sizes and one-on-one time with professors.

-For international commercial airlines, small private aviation firms and military fleets alike, safety is the number one priority.
-The cost of human lives, destruction of property, employee safety and consumer confidence demands the aviation industry has experts who continuously analyze, research and design solutions that reduce accidents and save lives.
+For international commercial airlines, small private aviation firms, and military fleets alike, safety is the number one priority.
+The cost of human lives, destruction of property, employee safety, and consumer confidence demands that the aviation industry has experts who continuously analyze, research, and design solutions that reduce accidents and save lives.

 The Emil Buehler Center for Aviation Training and Research, located at the Melbourne International Airport, is home to Florida Tech’s own fleet of aircraft, including the Piper Archer TX aircraft equipped with the Garmin G1000 glass panel navigation system.
 Giving students access to apply classroom learning in the real world is one way this aviation safety degree program ensures graduates are ready to tackle challenges upon graduation.
-Students work on such aviation topics as wind tunnels, air quality monitoring systems, modeling software and other technology that explores the many aspects of applied aviation safety in order to make meaningful advances that save time, money and, more importantly, lives.
+Students work on such aviation topics as wind tunnels, air quality monitoring systems, modeling software, and other technology that explores the many aspects of applied aviation safety to make meaningful advances that save time, money, and more importantly, lives.

 Through research and internship activities, the aviation safety degree experience for students at Florida Tech goes beyond simulations and labs to real-world application.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
-The handbook does not discuss aviation safety specifically, but does have information on related aviation careers including aviation management, air traffic control, pilot, airport manager, avionics technician, aerospace engineer, airfield operation specialist, and more.
+The Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The handbook does not discuss aviation safety specifically, but does have information on related aviation jobs in aviation management or air traffic control, or as a pilot, airport manager, avionics technician, aerospace engineer, or airfield operation specialist, to name a few.

 In addition to aviation safety jobs, aviation can also include positions such as: